Melvyn Rubenfire: Education

-Rubenfire earned a Doctor of Medicine degree from Wayne State University in Detroit, Michigan, in 1965.
+Rubenfire earned a BS in 1961 and Doctor of Medicine degree from Wayne State University in Detroit, Michigan, in 1965.
 He served his residency in internal medicine at Sinai Hospital in Detroit, Michigan, from 1965–1968.
-He then served two fellowships (1968-1970) in cardiovascular disease at the Henry Ford Hospital in Detroit, Michigan.
+He then served two years of training (1968-1970) in cardiovascular disease at the Henry Ford Hospital in Detroit, Michigan.

-He received certifications in internal medicine in 1965, cardiovascular disease in 1973, and medical examination in 1965.
-He also received a qualification in lipid management in 2005.
-Rubenfire holds the following fellowships: Fellow of the American College of Physicians (Internal Medicine), Fellow of the American College of Cardiology, and Fellow of the American College of Chest Physicians.
+He received board certification in internal medicine in 1970 and cardiovascular disease in 1973, and holds the following honorary fellowships: American College of Physicians (Internal Medicine), American College of Cardiology, American College of Chest Physicians, American Heart Association, Senior Fellow of the Society for Angiography, and National Lipid Association.